tyler274/rummage/docs/networking/index.md

 # Networking Documentation

 Welcome to the restructured networking documentation for the MTG Commander game engine.
-This section outlines the planned implementation for multiplayer functionality using bevy_replicon.
+This section outlines the implementation for multiplayer functionality using bevy_replicon.

 ## Organization